Ajames01/Rust-X-CPE--Internship/Week-2/Day_8.md

-# Overview of Structs in Rust
+# Overview of Structs & Enums in Rust

 Structs in Rust are user-defined data types that allow you to group related data together.
 They are essential for creating complex data structures and come in three primary forms: **structs with named fields**, **tuple structs**, and **unit structs**.